leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/brush_settings.rst

    the trim distance are ignored during sculpting.

+.. _sculpt-tool-settings-brush-settings-advanced:

 Advanced
 ========

-Topology Auto-masking
+Topology Auto-Masking
-   Affects only vertices connected to the active vertex under the brush.
+   Setting per each brush, affects only vertices connected to the active vertex under the brush.
-   This can be used for isolating disconnected meshes, masking cavities, mesh boundary edges, or creating topological falloffs.
+   This can be used for isolating disconnected meshes, face sets, masking cavities, mesh boundary edges, or creating topological falloffs.
+Face Sets Auto-Masking
+   Affect only vertices that share face sets with active vertex.
+Mesh Boundary Auto-Masking
+   Does not affect non manifold boundary edges.
+Face Sets Boundary Auto-Masking
+   Does not sffect vertices which belong to a face set boundary.

+Propagation Steps
+   The distance where *Mesh Boundary Auto-Masking* is going to protect vertices from the fully masked edge.

 Sculpt Plane
    Use this menu to set the plane in which the sculpting takes place.
    In other words, the primary direction that the vertices will move.